thorrellt/CareCorner/README.md

 ## My Contribution
 For the Care Corner Project I served as team lead as well as the organizational driver of the team.
 I oversaw and planned most semiweekly team meetings, organized our Trello board and gantt chart, and delivered some portion of every presentation or demo the team gave.

-For the Care Corner application, my contributions included:
+For the application, my contributions included:
 - Integration of the HERE API for the GPS mapping.
 - Implementing the mapping functionality and accompanying drawer.
 - Building and implementing the audio playback service for the Fake Phone Call.